Ofsted inspection: performance management

 Assessing the robustness of performance management

-Guidance from the NGA explains that governors can gain an understanding of the effectiveness of their performance management system by monitoring the correlation between the quality of teaching, pupil outcomes and other indicators with appraisal outcomes and teachers’ (and headteachers’) salary progression.
+The guidance from the NGA, linked to above, explains on pages 9 and 10 that governors can gain an understanding of the effectiveness of their performance management system by monitoring the correlation between the quality of teaching, pupil outcomes and other indicators with appraisal outcomes and teachers’ (and headteachers’) salary progression.

 If standards are staying level and appraisal objectives have all been met, it may suggest that objectives are not sufficiently stretching